-The City's operating millage rate is 14.3966.
-The City’s 2015 Unlimited Tax General Obligation Bond for road improvements is 1.9218.
-The total 2016 millage rate for Principal Residence is 44.3108 mills.
-Non-Principal Residence property is 62.2946 mills.
-The total Industrial Personal millage rate is 38.3108 mills and the total Commercial Personal millage rate is 50.2946 mills.
+The City’s operating millage rate on the 2018 summer taxes is 14.3562.
+The City’s 2015 Unlimited Tax General Obligation Bond millage on the 2018 summer taxes for road improvements is 1.7912.
+The total 2018 millage rate for Principal Residence is 44.5858.
+Non-Principal Residence property is 62.4167.
+The total Industrial Personal millage rate is 38.5858 and the total Commercial Personal millage rate is 50.4167.
 Those rates include millages for the City, Public Schools, Intermediate Schools, County, State Education Tax and District Library.

 When does the City collect property taxes?

 There are two tax bills during the year, summer and winter.
 The summer bill is issued July 1st and due August 31st to avoid penalty and interest charges.
 The winter bill is issued December 1st and due February 14th to avoid a 3% penalty.
-Eligible seniors can defer their summer tax bill.
+If due date falls on a day City Hall is closed, payment will be accepted on the next business day without a penalty.
+Eligible taxpayers can defer their summer tax bill.

 Will I receive my property tax bill?

-Yes.
-Tax bills are mailed to all property owners.
-If your bank or their tax collecting service requests your tax bill, they will be mailed a copy and you will be mailed an informational copy only.
-If you are responsible for paying your own taxes and do not receive a bill around July 1st and December 1st, please call the Treasurer's office at 517-424-6549 to make sure the tax bill is being mailed to the correct address.
+Yes, every owner will receive a copy of their tax bill.
+If your bank or mortgage company collects your taxes, your tax bill will go directly to the bank or mortgage company and you will receive an informational copy.
+If you are responsible for paying your own taxes and do not receive a bill around July 1st and December 1st, please call the Treasurer’s office at 517-424-6549 to make sure the tax bill is being mailed to the correct address.